lolale44/ellensepp/content/projects/2017-10-28/index.md

 ---
-client: "LekoArts"
+client: "Untitled 969798999"
-title: "LekoArts - Your theme creator!"
+title: "Couldn't Think Of A Name For This One"
 cover: "./lekoarts.jpg"
 date: "2017-10-28"
-service: "Theme"
+service: "Site Specific Artwork"
 ---
 # Description